ThatOneGriff/Valkyrie/README.md

 This is supposed to go with a text, but I unfortunately deleted it.
 Really, it was just my paraphrasing of Wikipedia, so you haven't lost much.

+*Note*: Hitler's photo is blurred by default.
+You can remove blur like this:
+- Open `Blocks/Years/Assassination.tscn` in Godot
+- Click on `Hitler` TextureRect and replace the texture with `Images/Assassination/Hitler.jpg`

 1. **Start the intro** by pressing Enter and wait for 20 seconds while it reveals my personal information. *Intro can be disabled* by ticking off `Valkyrie.tscn/Valkyrie [node]/Play Intro`.
 2. From there you're free to go wherever. **Bindings** are as follows:
 8 - 1938